 You might also be interested in our list of U-pick farms in the Charlotte area.

 Many farmers’ markets accept SNAP benefits.
 Just bring your EBT card to one of the participating markets and you can get market tokens.
 Some markets even double the benefits, up to a certain dollar amount.
-We’ve indicated on our list which farmers’ markets note on their website that they accept SNAP and participate in the Double Bucks program.
+We’ve indicated on our list which farmers’ markets note on their website that they accept SNAP and participate in the Double Bucks program, but please check with the markets for any changes.

 Please note that there might be other farmers’ markets on this list that also accept SNAP and even participate in the Double Bucks program, but we’ve just noted the ones that have the information on their website.